• Skip to primary navigation

 • Melt butter in the skillet then add chopped onion, cabbage, and garlic.
 Saute until tender and turning slightly brown, approximately 10-15 minutes.

-• Return sausage to the skillet and add egg noodles.
+• Return the sausage to the skillet with the cabbage mixture and add egg noodles.
 Sprinkle with fresh ground pepper and toss to combine.

 • Serve immediately.